lorforlinux/docs.beagleboard.io/boards/beaglebone/ai/02-quick-start.rst

 can be configured in several different ways.
 Below we will walk through the most common scenarios.
 NOTE: These connection scenarios are dependent on the software image presently on your BeagleBone® AI.
-When all else fails, follow the instructions at :ref:`upgrade-beagle-software`.
+When all else fails, follow the instructions at :ref:`upgrade-beaglebone-ai-software`.

 -  :ref:`Tethered to a PC via USB C cable <bbai-tethered>`
 -  :ref:`Standalone Desktop with powered USB hub, display, keyboard and mouse <bbai-standalone>`